koniz-dev/json-formatter/README.md

 ## 📄 License

-MIT License - Xem file [LICENSE](LICENSE) để biết thêm chi tiết.
+MIT License - See [LICENSE](LICENSE) file for details.

 ## 🤝 Contributing

-Mọi đóng góp đều được chào đón!
-Hãy:
+Contributions are welcome!
+Please:

-1. Fork repository
+1. Fork the repository
-2. Tạo feature branch (`git checkout -b feature/AmazingFeature`)
+2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Mở Pull Request
+5. Open a Pull Request

-## 📞 Liên hệ
+## 📞 Contact

-Nếu có vấn đề hoặc góp ý, hãy tạo [Issue](https://github.com/your-username/json-formatter/issues) trên GitHub.
+If you have issues or suggestions, please create an [Issue](https://github.com/your-username/json-formatter/issues) on GitHub.

 ---

-⭐ Nếu project này hữu ích, hãy cho một star nhé!
+⭐ If this project is helpful, please give it a star!